Underpayment of estimated tax by individuals penalty

 • Your filed tax return shows you owe less than $1,000 or

 • You paid at least 90% of the tax shown on the return for the taxable year or 100% of the tax shown on the return for the prior year, whichever amount is less.
+If your adjusted gross income (AGI) for 2023 was more than $150,000 ($75,000 if your filing status for 2024 is married filing separately), substitute 110% for 100%.

-Special Rules for Farmers and Fishermen
+Special rules for farmers and fishers

-Qualifying farmers and fishermen include individuals, estates, and trusts with at least two-thirds of their gross annual income from farming or fishing in either the current or preceding tax year, complete Form 2210-F, Underpayment of Estimated Tax by Farmers and Fishermen to see if you owe a penalty for underpaying estimated tax.
+Individuals, estates, and trusts with at least two-thirds of their gross annual income from farming or fishing in either the current or preceding tax year, complete Form 2210-F, Underpayment of Estimated Tax by Farmers and Fishermen to see if you owe a penalty for underpaying estimated tax.

-Qualifying farmers and fishermen can an avoid making any estimated tax payments by filing and paying their entire tax due on or before March 1.
+Qualifying farmers and fishers can an avoid making any estimated tax payments by filing and paying their entire tax due on or before March 1.
 Those who choose not to file by March 1 should make an estimated tax payment by Jan.
 15 to avoid an estimated tax penalty.
 The required annual payment is the smaller of:

 • two-thirds (66.67%) of their tax,